astridx/meinblog/content/posts/cassiopeia/18cassiopeia-css-schnipsel.en.md

+## CSS

 You would like to slightly change the display of the Cassiopeia templates in Joomla?
-This can be achieved with the help of the file 'user.css'.
-In this article you will find code snippets for uncomplicated use cases.
+This can be achieved with the help of the file `user.css`.
+In this article you will find code snippets for uncomplicated use cases. <!-- \index{CSS} -->

 ### Configure the up link in Cassiopeia so that it is always visible